StandardAaron/public-web/README.md

-# public-web
+# StandardAaron.dev

-This is a repo for my personal website (standardaaron.dev).
+This is a repo for my personal website.

 Currently it's just an incomplete shell, but the eventual goal is to have links and info about my interests and adventures in tech.